post-hero-img

 Site search

 Fuzzy search, also known as fuzzy matching, has various interpretations, all of which revolve around the concept of approximate matching.
-It employs a fuzzy matching algorithm, which gives a list of results based on potential relevance even if the search argument phrases and spellings do not match exactly.
+It employs a fuzzy matching algorithm (also known as fuzzy search algorithm), which gives a list of results based on potential relevance even if the search argument phrases and spellings do not match exactly.

 It is especially beneficial for assisting visitors in finding content even if they don’t know exactly what they are looking for.